dicekeys/dicekeys-app-typescript/README.md

 ### Windows USB device handling
-Windows require the app to have admin rights in order to list usb devices and write to them.
+Windows requires the app to have admin rights in order to list FIDO usb devices and write to them.
-When the app runs on windows it creates an IPC (named pipes) and executes a script (`usb-writer.js`) with elevated priviledges (UAC) that listens to the parent IPC.

-For easier development `alwaysSpawnClient` can be set to `true` for all OS's to spawn an IPC server even if is not required.

 ## Security notes